GPCsolutions/doliwoo/readme.txt

 This is a security feature to make sure your important data is properly encrypted in transit between WooCommerce and Dolibarr.

-You may allow insecure requests by tweaking the source code if you know what you're doing.
+You may allow insecure requests by tweaking the source code if you know what you're doing but we don't recommend that.

 == Screenshots ==